 - Long-term physical or mental illness

-For employers, long-term leave of absence can place a considerable amount of pressure on existing team members, especially when it is unplanned.
+Furthermore, for employers, long-term leave of absence can place a considerable amount of pressure on existing team members, especially when it is unplanned.
 For this reason, employers in the UK put in place clear policies and procedures regarding long-term leave of absence, setting out:

 - What is meant by long-term leave of absence